Bachelor's Degree in Life Sciences

 – 5 ECTS – Objectives:

-- Understanding the theoretical and analytical aspects of normal and tumor cell signaling
+- Understand the theoretical and analytical aspects of normal and tumor cell signaling

 - Understand the main tools of genetic engineering